ashaniray/mailhook/README.md

 Before trying to install mailhook, make sure you have installed a recent version of [Go](https://golang.org/).

-To install go just run the following command.
+To install mailhook just run the following command.

 ``
 $ go get github.com/gophergala2016/mailhook